chrisfcarroll/TestBase/README.md

 *TestBase* gives you a flying start with
 - fluent assertions that are easy to extend
 - explicit error messages
-- tools to help you test with heavy dependencies on AspNetMvc, HttpClient, Ado.Net, Streams and Logging
+- tools to help you test with “heavyweight” dependencies on
+    - AspNet.Mvc & AspNetCore.Mvc Context
+	- HttpClient
+	- Ado.Net
+	- Streams & Logging

 Chainable fluent assertions get you to the point concisely:
 ```